Implementation

 4. Demonstrate innovative design or new concepts in adaptation

-5. Demonstrates efficiency in the application of QCoast2100 grant funding through, for example, high co-funding contribution, increased
+5. Demonstrates efficiency in the application of QCoast2100 grant funding through, for example, high co-funding contribution or it is demonstrated that early adoption will lead to future cost savings

-6. Optimizes conservation of the coastal environment, for example adopting ‘nature based’ solutions that maintain the natural character
+6. Optimizes conservation of the coastal environment, including adopts ‘nature based’ solutions that maintain the natural character and processes of the coast or, for hard engineering solutions such as seawalls, provide environmental benefits.

-7. Provides a benefit to other councils in term of shared learnings, demonstration of new or novel approaches and transferrable
+7. Provides a benefit to other councils in term of shared learnings, demonstration of new or novel approaches and transferrable solutions.

 Application Process